 The best ways of getting to Zermatt from the airport or train station

-If you have chosen a Mountain Exposure Zermatt luxury chalet rental and need help planning your journey getting to Zermatt then read on for the most comprehensive guide on the internet.
-Zermatt is not as far as it may seem and getting to Zermatt can be an enjoyable part of your holiday.
-It takes under 3 hours by car from Geneva (1 1/4 hours from Sion) and just 3 1/2 hours by train.
+Read on for the most comprehensive guide on the internet.
+Zermatt is not as far as it may seem and getting here can be an enjoyable and scenic part of your holiday.
+It takes under 3 hours by car from Geneva and just 3 1/2 hours by train.

 Train ticket update: Swiss Railways have introduced a new advance purchase discounted ticket scheme.
 See below for our guide.